-Bobby the Westie needed ear and eye drops but was very snappy and tried to bite anyone that put their hands near his face.
+Bobby the Westie needed a walk as his elderly owner could no longer meet his needs.
+Not only that, he needed ear and eye medication on a regular basis but was very snappy and tried to bite anyone that put their hands near his face.
 His ears must have been very sore and infected as they were swollen inside.
 I had no idea that my Cinnamon pets would be this troublesome.

-I had to muzzle him with a soft make-shift muzzle out of his owners tights so I could give him his medicine without him biting me!
+I had little idea that for my first visit I would have to muzzle him with a soft make-shift muzzle out of his owners tights so I could give him his medicine without him biting me!

 There had to be a better way to treat him and to keep my fingertips intact – this had to be done three times a week!

 - Bobby was free-fed so using his normal food as treats to get him to focus was not really going to work.
 It had to be chicken!
-I placed a piece at the bottom of a basket muzzle (these are superb – they let the dog breathe and drink but without compromising control) and I introduced it to him.
+I placed a piece at the bottom of a basket muzzle (these allow normal breathing and drinking) and I introduced it to him.